Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Post-Operative Care

-During the initial recovery period, drains are commonly used, except for the simplest of operations.
-These drains help remove excess fluid from the surgical site to prevent complications.
-You will also have a compression dressing applied to put pressure on the chest area, along with a compression garment to help reduce swelling and support the healing process.
+During the initial recovery period, drains are commonly used, except for the smallest type of operations.
+These drains help remove excess fluid from the surgical site, which may reduce the risk of certain complications.
+You will also have a compression dressing applied to place gentle pressure on the chest area, along with a compression garment to help manage swelling and support the healing process.

-The compression dressing will generally be removed the day after surgery.
-Drains are typically removed on the following day, depending on the amount of fluid collected.
+The compression dressing is usually removed the day after surgery.
+Drains are typically removed the following day, depending on the amount of fluid collected.

 Follow-Up Appointments

-The first week following surgery is the most intense in terms of follow-up care.
-During this time, you will see Dr. Beldholm and his nurse for regular check-ups, healight LED treatment, and dressing changes.
-These appointments are crucial for ensuring proper healing and addressing any concerns early in the recovery process.
+The first week following surgery often involves the most frequent follow-up care.
+During this time, you will see Dr. Beldholm and his nurse for regular check-ups, Healite™ LED treatment, and dressing changes.
+These appointments are important for monitoring the healing process and addressing any concerns that may arise early in recovery.

-Since the sutures used in gynaecomastia surgery are absorbable, there is no need for them to be removed, making post-operative care simpler.
+Since the sutures used in gynaecomastia surgery are absorbable, there is no need for them to be removed.

 Returning to Work and Activities